It's time to review U.S. policy on cluster munitions and join the Convention on Cluster Munitions

-The Obama administration has continued to implement the cluster munition policy created under President George W. Bush in June 2008, which requires that the U.S. no longer use cluster munitions that result in more than 1% UXO starting no later than the end of 2018.
-Until then a "combatant commander" or four-star general must approve any use of cluster munitions that exceed the 1% UXO rate.
+The Obama administration continued to implement the cluster munition policy created under President George W. Bush in June 2008, which required that the U.S. no longer use cluster munitions that result in more than 1% UXO.

 U.S. officials sometimes acknowledge the humanitarian rationale for the Convention on Cluster Munitions, which comprehensively bans the weapons and requires their clearance and victim assistance.
 It is clear that this instrument is helping to thoroughly stigmatize cluster munitions by creating a new international standard rejecting their use in any circumstances.
 Since 2008, the U.S. has often acknowledged the negative humanitarian impact of cluster munition use, most recently in Ukraine, Libya, South Sudan, and Syria.

-In addition to undertaking a review of U.S. cluster munitions policy, the Obama administration should consider other measures that could be taken immediately or in the near term, namely:
+In addition to undertaking a review of U.S. cluster munition policy, the Trump administration should consider other measures that could be taken immediately or in the near term, namely:

 - Issue a declarative statement of intent to accede to the Convention on Cluster Munitions in the future;